esausilva/sweet-notes/README.md

 - [x] Show toast message in `/ss/[slug]` after pressing refresh button but no new notes were found
 - [x] Show toast message in admin section after creating new notes
 - [ ] Implement Delete Note
+- [ ] Implement Zod for form validation

 ## Back End